Are you dreaming of becoming the next bestselling author?

 There is no doubt that readers do buy self-published titles and far more than traditionally published titles.

-But do not expect to be part of this success if you think that everyone in the world is going to want to buy your book about rose care, or even romance.
+But don’t expect to be part of this success if you think that everyone in the world is going to want to buy your book about rose care, or even romance.

 But unless the story or subject of your book is what readers really want to read, your book can still fail.